Corvallis High School (Oregon): FIRST Robotics

-Clubs

-The school has 27 clubs in which students can choose to participate.
-A full list is available on the school website.

 Choir

-The Corvallis High School choir program includes five choirs: Cantus, a non-audition tenor and bass ensemble; Altum, a non-audition treble choir; Meraki, an audition treble choir; Concert Choir, an audition choir for all voice parts; and Spartacapella, an a capella ensemble for all voice parts.
+The Corvallis High School choir program includes five choirs: Cantus, a non-audition tenor and bass ensemble; Altum, a non-audition treble choir; Meraki, an audition treble choir; Concert Choir, an audition choir for all voice parts; and Spartacapella, an a cappella ensemble for all voice parts.
 Concert Choir won state championships in 2015, 2016, and 2017, and placed fifth in 2018.

 Notable alumni

-Corvallis High School has a number of notable alumni, including these:
+Corvallis High School has a number of notable alumni, including: